Skip to content

 Element Properties (The First Argument)

-The first argument also accepts and object, containing global element properties (id, class...) and element-specific properties:
+The first argument also accepts an object, containing global element properties (id, class...) and element-specific properties:

 js